All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Week 1: Starting at 0.25 mg

 The Ozempic titration begins at 0.25 mg per week, same as Wegovy.
-You will use the Ozempic pen to dial your dose and inject once weekly, typically in the abdomen, thigh, or upper arm .
+You'll use the Ozempic pen to dial your dose and inject once weekly, typically in the abdomen, thigh, or upper arm .
+For a complete cost breakdown, see our affordable GLP-1 options.

 • The injection takes about 5 seconds and most patients describe it as a slight pinch